 Furthermore, the GAN-generated samples are reasonable extensions of the original data features.
-The red and blue curves in Fig. 7 (a) and Fig. 8 (a) respectively represent the upper and lower bounds of historical samples and SA-GAN-generated ones, while the red and blue lines in Fig. 7 (b) and Fig. 8 (b) show the mean values of historical and GAN samples, respectively.
+The blue and red curves in Fig. 7(a) and Fig. 8(a) respectively represent the upper and lower bounds of historical samples and SA-GAN-generated ones, while the blue and red lines in Fig. 7(b) and Fig. 8(b) show the mean values of historical and GAN samples, respectively.
 As can be observed, the upper and lower bounds of SA-GAN generated data almost contain the historical ones.
 Meanwhile, mean values of SA-GAN generated data and the historical data are similar.
 Therefore, the SA-GAN enhances the robustness of the database by considering possible extra scenarios with statistical properties similar to the original database.
 GAN data with more statistically similar properties can be found in [26].

-2) Sequential damaged line data

-For the line damage data with much stronger time-series features in a long horizon, the constructed SA-GAN has a better performance than the original GAN in [22], [26].
+2) Sequential Damaged Line Data: For the line damage data with much stronger time-series features in a long horizon, the constructed SA-GAN has a better performance than the original GAN in [22], [26].

-Fig. 9.
-Training evolution for GAN and SA-GAN on a line damage dataset and the Generator (red, G) have large fluctuations as well as differences.
-As the training progresses, the losses of the SA-GAN in Fig. 9 (b) converge to relatively stable values with the Wasserstein distance (green, W) close to zero, while the original GAN in Fig. 9 (a) still shows large fluctuations with the same training iterations.
+Fig. 9 shows the training processes of the GAN and SA-GAN.
+At start, the loss values of the Discriminator (blue, D) and the Generator (red, G) have large fluctuations as well as differences.
+As the training progresses, the losses of the SA-GAN in Fig. 9(b) converge to relatively stable values with the Wasserstein distance (green, W) close to zero, while the original GAN in Fig. 9(a) still shows large fluctuations with the same training iterations.
 These indicate that the SA-GAN can be successfully trained to learn underlying data features in historical datasets while the GAN fails to provide an efficient generator.